Companion-TheCube/Companion-TheCube.github.io/index.md

 # Companion, TheCube Documentation

+### Please note: This documentation is a work in progress.
+Some sections may be incomplete or missing.
+We appreciate your patience as we continue to build out the content.

 Welcome to the official documentation site for **Companion, TheCube** — an open, modular desktop companion designed to blend **hardware, software, and personality** into one platform.

 Whether you’re a new user getting started, an app developer exploring the SDK, or a hardware tinkerer building add-ons, this site will guide you through everything TheCube can do.